orangedaisy/bshowco/_posts/2018-04-17-ltb-photography-and-admin-ux.md

 We often talk about designing and refining the end-user experience and the "front" of websites and applications.
 Working on Lori's site was a nice reminder that UX design encompasses users on *both* sides of our work.

+* * *

+*Lori now manages the LTB Photography site on her own.
+A previous version of this blog post included links to relevant pages, but I have since removed them as they no longer accurately reflect the current state of Lori's site.
+We've moved on to collaborating on the website for [The Manor at Stowers Hill](https://www.themanoratstowershill.com/)* &#128578;